Explore Business Management

 Business managers must have an understanding of how organizations are financed in order to make more informed decisions.
 Managers must also recognize and assess the role of investment to business operations.
 By exploring the Time Value of Money and applying this principle to borrowing and lending decisions, students will learn how certain financial, capital budgeting and resource allocation decisions are made.
 Students also will learn how business forecasting assists business managers in developing longer-term strategic plans.

-Finding and utilizing the right data and information to help with business decision-making - this skill is incredibly valuable to any business professional, no matter the field or discipline of business.
-In MGMT-370 you'll learn how to find data - the right data - efficiently, accurately, and using advanced search methods.
-You will effectively harness major resources, some lesser-known but powerful, and utilize databases, government resources, and financial websites.
-You will also learn to utilize a system for developing research questions, choosing the right resources to substantiate a research plan and evaluate and organize business data into useful forms.
-By the end, you should have a set of tools to take back to your place of work, or to add to your arsenal of business skills that will help stand you out from the crowd!
+Finding and utilizing the right data and information to help with business decision-making - this skill is indispensable to any business professional, no matter the field or discipline of business.
+Students learn how to find data - the right data - efficiently and accurately, using advanced search methods.
+Students will harness major resources and utilize databases, government resources, and financial websites.
+Students will also learn to utilize a system for developing research questions, choosing the right resources to substantiate a research plan and evaluate and organize business data into useful forms.

 Successful organizations identify new customers while continuing to satisfy existing ones.
 Building on information from their marketing course, students study this key business process.
 Topics include lead generation, customer relationship management, customer service support and related performance measurements and technologies.
 Assignments and discussion require application and synthesis of knowledge, and include global issues such as international sales, managing the process across organizational borders and related outsourcing issues.
 Students are also introduced to the process model and the related systems perspective.